crazyhottommy/RNA-seq-analysis/salmon_kalliso_STAR_compare.md

 >If we take the fragment length to be fixed, then the effective length is how many fragments can occur in the transcript.
 This turns out to be length - frag_len +1.
 The number of fragments coming from a transcript will be proportional to this number, regardless of whether you sequenced one or both ends of the fragment.
 In turn, when it comes to probabilistically assigning reads to transcripts the effective length plays a similar role again.
 Thus for short transcripts, there can be quite a difference between two fragment lengths.
 To go back to your example if you have transcript of length 310, your effective length is 10 (if fragment length is 300) or 160 (if fragment length is 150) in either case, which explains the discrepancy you see.

+From @Rob
+>The effective length is computed by using the fragment length distribution to determine the effective number of positions that can be sampled on each transcript.
+You can think of this as convolving the fragment length distribution with the characteristic function (the function that simply takes a value of 1) over the transcript.
+For example if we observe fragments of length 50 --- 1000, a position more than 1000 bases from the end of the transcript will contribute a value of 1 to the effective length, while a position 150 bases will contribute a value of F(150), where F is the cumulative distribution function of the fragment length distribution.
+For **single end data, where we can't learn an empirical FLD**, we use a gaussian whose mean and standard deviation can be set with --fldMean and --fldSD respectively.